elunna/hackem/hackem_changelog.md

 ==========================

 Version 1.1 (unreleased)
+2023-01-01: Moved the SUMMON_FIRE_ELEMENTAL invoke ability from Firewall back to the Eternal Candle.
 2023-01-01: Doubled the damage bonus of Firewall to d8 fire.
 2023-01-01: Fire Bolt burns grass up as it zaps over.
 2023-01-01: Removed some trees in Pleasant Valley.